ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ---
 # monitor_utils.py
-Generic utility methods, used by the other python scripts.
+Generic utility methods, used by the other Python scripts.

 ---
 # domoticz_utils.py
-Domoticz utility methods, used by the other python scripts.
+Domoticz utility methods, used by the other Python scripts.

 ---
 # mqtt_utils.py
-MQTT utility methods, used by the other python scripts.
+MQTT utility methods, used by the other Python scripts.

 ---
 # logging_config.ini
 Configuration of default logging and formatting of logging.

 ---
-# Raspberry pi configuration
+# Raspberry Pi configuration
-Examples of running on Raspberry Pi or a linux based system.
+Examples of running on Raspberry Pi or a Linux-based system.

 There are 2 different options to run monitor.py.
 Run infinitely or only once.
 The first one is more efficient, because then only summary.py and dailystats.py are run when there is new cached server data received.
 Also running infinitely does a login once per day, which is also more efficient and for Bluelink USA the rate limit is not restricted.